Published: June 30, 2022

 University degrees

-In principle, both German and foreign university degrees can be sufficient for applying for an EU Blue Card.
+In principle, both German and foreign degrees can be sufficient for applying for an EU Blue Card.

 1. German university degree